Teaching Numbers & Counting to Preschoolers (Singapore)

 TL;DR: Teach your K1-K2 child numbers and counting with 10 fun activities.
 Covers number recognition, counting skills, and basic addition for Singapore parents.

-This guide covers the key numeracy milestones for K1 and K2 children in Singapore, common misconceptions about early maths, and 10 hands-on activities that build genuine number sense — not just rote counting.
+This guide covers the key numeracy milestones for K1 and K2 children in Singapore, some common misconceptions about early maths, and 10 hands-on activities that build real number sense — not just rote counting.

 Numeracy in the Singapore Kindergarten Curriculum

-The MOE NEL framework identifies Numeracy as one of six core learning areas for kindergarten children.
-The framework's numeracy goals focus on five key concepts:
+The MOE NEL framework places Numeracy as one of six core learning areas for kindergarten children.
+The framework's numeracy goals cover five key concepts:

 - Number and counting — recognising numerals, counting objects, understanding quantity